mojoatomic/eslint-plugin-ai-code-snifftest/docs/CONTEXT-AWARE-LINTING.md

 # Context-Aware Linting and Telemetry

+See also: EXECUTABLE-LINES.md for exLOC metrics reported in analysis JSON and ratchet output.

 This codebase supports a context-aware ratchet that understands refactoring intent and reports a composite Code Health score (telemetry).
 The traditional ratchet remains the merge gate.

 What you get